Adarsh-OPP/Ai-and-Data-Science/README.md

 A complete exploratory analysis of student exam scores to find factors influencing performance.
 - 🧠 Correlation between parental education and student scores
 - 📊 Gender-wise performance visualization
-- 🛠️ Used Pandas, Matplotlib, and Seaborn
+- 🛠️ Used Numpy, Pandas and Matplotlib

 ---